cybozu-go/moco/docs/design.md

 6. The operator restores the MySQL servers to the state at `MySQLCluster.spec.restore.pointInTime`.
 7. If the recovery succeeds, the operator sets the source cluster's `.status.ready` as `True`.

-### How to upgrade MySQL version of master and slaves
+### How to upgrade MySQL version of primary and replicas

 MySQL software upgrade is triggered by changing container image specified in `MySQLCluster.spec.podTemplate`.
 In this section, the name of `StatefulSet` is assumed to be `mysql`.

-1. Switch master to the pod `mysql-0` if the current master is not `mysql-0`.
+1. Switch primary to the pod `mysql-0` if the current primary is not `mysql-0`.
-2. Update and apply the `StatefulSet` manifest for `mysql`, to trigger upgrading the slaves as follows:
+2. Update and apply the `StatefulSet` manifest for `mysql`, to trigger upgrading the replicas as follows:
   - Set `.spec.updateStrategy.rollingUpdate.partition` as `1`.
   - Set new image version in `.spec.template.spec.containers`.
-3. Wait for all the slaves to be upgraded.
+3. Wait for all the replicas to be upgraded.
-4. Switch master to `mysql-1`.
+4. Switch primary to `mysql-1`.
 5. Update and apply the `StatefulSet` manifest to trigger upgrading `mysql-0` as follows:
   - Remove `.spec.updateStrategy.rollingUpdate.partition`.
 6. Wait for `mysql-0` to be upgraded.